oxinabox/Kaldi-Notes/tidigits/how-training-tidigits-works.md

 is a symlink to the matching folders in the WSJ example.
 You can very well make use of these script utils and steps in your own recipies.

+####Other Resources:

-The offical [Kaldi tuitorial](http://kaldi.sourceforge.net/tutorial.html) is not perfect (yet), but is a valuable resource.
+ - The offical [Kaldi tuitorial](http://kaldi.sourceforge.net/tutorial.html) is not perfect (yet), but is a valuable resource.
 It is linked to in various sections thoughout this document.

+ - [This tuitorial](http://analytcz.com/kaldi-hybrid-mlphmm-asr-2/) seems good.
+Its webhosting does not seem stable, right now the [google cached version can be used](http://webcache.googleusercontent.com/search?q=cache:z-MGlCv917sJ:analytcz.com/kaldi-hybrid-mlphmm-asr-2/)

 ##The Three Major Steps